The mission of the Kansas Rural Water Association is:

 - Efforts to reauthorize the Safe Drinking Water Act

-- Pursued sales tax exemptions for public water systems for 5 years, resulting in passage of SB 332 in 2001
+- Pursued sales tax exemptions for public water systems for five years, resulting in passage of SB 332 in 2001

 Results through insurance and financing

-KRWA endorses a Group Safety Plan through EMC Insurance Companies for property and casualty insurance; directors and officers insurance is also available.
-Dividends of more than $5,000,000 have been returned to systems from 1994 to 2016.
+KRWA endorses a Group Safety Plan through EMC Insurance Companies for property and casualty insurance; directors’ and officers’ insurance is also available.
+Dividends of more than $6,000,000 have been returned to systems from 1994 to 2019.
 Dividends are paid based on premiums, losses and expenses averaged for a three-year period.

 KRWA also endorses the Kansas Rural Water Finance Authority (KRWFA).
 The Authority, a non-profit corporation created in 1988, has provided more than $100 million in financing to rural water districts and small cities in Kansas.
 KRWFA also provides assistance to the Kansas Public Water Supply Loan Fund that is administered by the Kansas Department of Health and Environment.